viviRbi/vyNote/readme.md

 TreeSet | HashedSet
 ------ | ------
-implements Set, SortedSet, NavigableSet | implements Set

-maintain data in sorted order.
+implements Set, SortedSet, NavigableSet | implements Set maintain data in sorted order.
 Compare them by implement Comparable interface inside the object class and use compareTo method.
 If it's just Integer or String, asc by default.
-It had decendingSet and decendingIterator method to reverse the sort | un-order

-no null allow (since it use a Comparator, If something compare to null, a NullPointException will be throw) | allow one null (since hashedSet use hashedMap internally and null value added as a key with a dummy empty value, hashedMap check for null key and doesn't hashed the null key) not thread safe | not thread safe slower | faster internally use TreeMap to stored alement. | internally use HashMap to store element.
+It had decendingSet and decendingIterator method to reverse the sort | un-order no null allow (since it use a Comparator, If something compare to null, a NullPointException will be throw) | allow one null (since hashedSet use hashedMap internally and null value added as a key with a dummy empty value, hashedMap check for null key and doesn't hashed the null key) not thread safe | not thread safe slower | faster best to use to compare key | best to use for search internally use TreeMap to stored alement | internally use HashMap to store element.
 It instatiate HashMap in the constructor, pass it to a variable name map.
 When we use hashSet.add("123"), internally, it call map.("123",with a dummy value call PRESENT) and then added to the HashMap instance.
 The dummy PRESENT is just a ```public static final Object PRESENT = new Object();```

+## Shortcut
+- Tree: use comparable, comparator to order elements, no null allow or NullPointerException throw
+- Hashed: store element by hashing
+- Linked: maintain order of insertion
+- Thread safe (synchronize): old classes like Hashtable, Vector, Stack
+- Comparable implemented by the original class, use for 1 type of sort.
+Compator implement by a make up class, able to have lots of sorting way by create multiple comparators class.

 ## What is the difference between HashTable and HashMap?
 HashMap and HashTable both implement Map.
 They stored key/value pairs in a hashTable.
 When use, we specify a key and value object.
 The key is then hashed and that hash code then used as index of the value